aaronphillips91/aaronphillips91/README.md

 - 👋 Hi, I’m @aaronphillips91
 - 👀 I’m interested in making things with code and, when required, solder.
-- 🌱 I’m currently learning Frontend Development on Udacity!
+- 🌱 I’m currently working on a website for Powersport Share and SongChart
 - 💞️ I’m looking to collaborate on projects involving music equipement, like MIDI controllers.
 - 📫 How to reach me ... coming soon